useless-bit/Open-Package-Deploy/Documentation/Keycloak_recommended_settings.md

 If you don't want to log in to Keycloak as often, you can increase the `Session Lifetime`.
 For this, go to the `Realm Settings` on the navbar and then to the Option `Sessions`.

 You can change the `SSO Session Settings` to stay logged in for longer.
-The image below shows
+The image below shows higher values than default.

 ![Update SSO Settings](images/Keycloak/Keycloak_update_sso_session.png)